COVID-19 updates for pregnant women, children and parents

 What is the potential impact on young children?

 Based on the current evidence regarding the impact of COVID-19 on young children, the Centers for Disease Control and Protection have advised the following:

-- Based on available evidence, children do not appear to be at higher risk from COVID-19 than adults.
+- Children, however, do not appear to be at higher risk from COVID-19 than adults.

 - The symptoms of COVID-19 appear to be the same in children as in adults, such as fever, runny nose, cough, and in some cases diarrhoea and vomiting.